mlcommons/ck/README.md

 * https://github.com/ctuning/ck-analytics
 * https://github.com/ctuning/ck-autotuning

-CK also helps to abstract access to ever-changing tools and hardware via wrappers with the same JSON API while protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as setting up environment for multiple versions of a given tool or library).
+CK also helps to abstract access to ever-changing (and possibly proprietary) tools and hardware via wrappers with the same JSON API while protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as setting up environment for multiple versions of a given tool or library).

 All components has DOI-style UID and can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT,